Simple notifications with React

 notification will always be placed relative to the window itself

-of 1 to render it above any content it
+and a z-index of 1 to render it above any content it

-might clash with. left
+might clash with. left and right values

 are specified as 20px to make the notification the same width as

 the window with some margin between.
-A max-width
+A max-width then

 re-sizes the notification to 300px to make it less intrusive to